 This is a place where the user can see all of their current, unaccomplished goals.
 Here the user can also edit or delete a goal.
 There will also be an option to “check off” a goal, signifying that it has been accomplished.

-5.2.4.1 The user goal list shall show all goals entered by the user
+5.2.4.1 The user goal list shall show all goals entered by the user.

-5.2.4.2 The list shall display all of the goal’s information
+5.2.4.2 The list shall display all of the goal’s information.

-5.2.4.3 Each goal shall appear in its own div
+5.2.4.3 Each goal shall appear in its own div.

-5.2.4.4 The system shall allow editing of any goal on the list by an edit button
+5.2.4.4 The system shall allow editing of any goal on the list by an edit button.

-5.2.4.5 The system shall allow the deletion of any goal on the list by a delete button
+5.2.4.5 The system shall allow the deletion of any goal on the list by a delete button.

-5.2.4.6 The system shall allow the user to check off a goal by a goal reached button
+5.2.4.6 The system shall allow the user to check off a goal by a goal reached button.

-5.2.4.7 The system shall show which goals are accomplished and which are not by a description within the div
+5.2.4.7 The system shall show which goals are accomplished and which are not by a description within the div.

 5.2.5 User Profile

 This holds all of the basic information of the user.
-The basic user information will consist of fields such as age, gender, height, weight, years of experience with the sport, etc.
+The basic user information will consist of fields including (but not limited to) age, gender, height, weight, years of experience with the sport,.

 5.2.5.1 The user profile shall display all of the user’s information in one container